emilydombrowski/ecological_genomics_23/PopulationGenomics_notebook.md

 Workflow:
 * All files are saved in ecological_genomics_23 > spruce_final_proj
 1. S. Keller reduced the new BS genome with probes for mapping.
+    - Located on ecogen server: /netfiles/ecogen/PopulationGenomics/
+    - Ref genome is in ref_genome folder
+    - fastq files are in /netfiles/ecogen/PopulationGenomics/fastq/black_spruce
 2. Genotype liklihood files placed into a beagle file titled RSBS_poly.beagle.gz
 3. New vim script titled pcANGSD_RSBS_poly.sh
     - Modified from pcANGSD_allRS_poly.sh to prep files for admixture analysis